 Getting Started: Search Terms + Databases

-In Activity 2, you'll distil your topic into keywords, select databases to use, and then do some searches.
+In Activity 2, you'll refine your topic into keywords, select databases to use, and then do some searches.

-For your question, distill it down to 2-4 key concepts.
+For your question, refine it down to 2-4 key concepts.

 A) Does the amount of activities that parents are involved in (i.e. religious activities, raising children, providing for the family) contribute or take away from the idea of a stable home life and deviate from the satisfaction and overall happiness that parents have?